Yay-SugaKookies/com150/README.md

 # com150
 I forgot my flash drive today, so imma upload my visual basic code on here.
+Today, I was instructed to create three simple windows applications using visual basic.

+**PROGRAMS WITH THEIR FUNCTIONS**

         *circle*: Finds the area of a circle after user inputs the radius.

         *luck*: Gives you 5 random numbers.
 The first number is red (because why not?)

         *average*: Finds the average of two numbers.